spikenail/spikenail/README.md

 }
 ```

-First rule here is disable everything for everyone:
+The first rule here is disable everything for everyone:

 ```js
 {